Updated 15 June 2026

 - HR meeting within 24 to 48 hours.
 HR will discuss benefits continuation, final paycheck timing, and the exit process.

 - Access restrictions may begin immediately.
-About 33% of companies restrict system access within 24 hours of receiving a resignation.
+Many companies restrict system access within 24 hours of receiving a resignation.
 Back up personal files before you resign.

 - Possible "garden leave."
 Some employers (especially in finance and consulting) may pay you for the notice period but ask you not to come in.
-About 12% of Fortune 500 companies have formal garden leave policies.
+Some large companies have formal garden leave policies.

 - Exit interview.
-About 75% of companies with 1,000 or more employees conduct exit interviews.
+Most large companies conduct exit interviews.
 Be honest but diplomatic.

 Your Rights